 It is amazing how many beautiful things are just within minutes of West Yellowstone, Montana.
 Waterfalls, wildlife, geysers, and what seems like never-ending forests are right on the other side of this touristy town.

-The Best Hotel Around
+The Best Hotel Near Yellowstone

 When traveling as much as we did on this trip, the most important part of your journey is the hotel you stay at.
-You have to be comfortable and enjoy the place that you recharge with your family.
+You have to be comfortable and enjoy the place where you recharge with your family.
 We were super lucky because we stayed at the Best Western Desert Inn in West Yellowstone, Montana.

 I don’t know if I have ever been happier to get to my room while on vacation.
 We were so exhausted from the trip through the park and wanted to relax in bed while watching some television as a family, it was a great way to end our fun-filled day.